weiwa6/SecValidation/README.md

 ### SecureX Workflow - Secure\_Endpoint\_Malware\_Validation

-This workflow will drop a EICAR test file to your Windows PC, (with Cisco Secure Endpoint already installed), via remote PowerShell.
+This workflow will drop an EICAR test file to your Windows PC, (with Cisco Secure Endpoint already installed), via remote PowerShell.
 It will check logs from Secure Endpoint API and Splunk to confirm successful detection.
 Make sure PowerShell Remote service and firewalls permit traffic from your SXO Remote connector to the PC

 1. Import Secure\_Endpoint\_Malware\_Validation.json workflow